If you only have a short time in Scotland but still want to get a taste of the ‘best bits’ then this 7-day classic Scotland Itinerary is for you.

 - Where to stay in Fort Augustus*

-Leaving Loch Ness turn east back across Scotland to discover Highland Perthshire.
+Leaving Loch Ness turn east back across Scotland for day 5 of your 7-day Scotland Itinerary and to discover Highland Perthshire.
 The road will take you past Loch Laggan where I recommend stopping for a photo of Ardverikie Castle, now a private venue.

 - Fort Augustus to Pitlochry Driving time – 2 hours